Optimizers

 run(x0: list[float]) OptimizerResult

-Run the optimization using the configured Pints optimizer.
+Run the optimization using the configured algorithm.

 Parameters